aalbrechtsen/embo2022/popDifScanShort.md

 ```
 The run time is a couple of minutes

-If it takes to long then you can copy the results using this command:
+If it takes too long then you can copy the results using this command:

 ```
 cp $ThePath/run/yri.saf* .